 - Since Feb 2021, we have been using a dual anonymous review process.
 New proposal templates for FT have been updated.
 DARP compliance is mandatory.
 Proposals using the wrong template will be removed from consideration.
 Proposals that do not follow all the DARP guidelines will either be removed from consideration or sent to the directorate for review.

 - Enter information of the proposing team with the Phase I Tool (PIT) as usual.

 - Use the FT specific template.

-- The proposal template has been updated to be compliant with DARP starting on Feb 1, 2021
+- The proposal template has been updated to be compliant with DARP since Feb 1, 2021

 - Avoid mentioning names and affiliations of the team in the PDF attachment that could be used to identify the proposing team.